themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 Authorization: Bearer token-for-user-a
 ```

 The gateway can check whether the token is valid.
 It can check whether the token has `orders:read`.
 It may even check whether the route is allowed.
 But it usually cannot know whether `order_789` belongs to the requester's tenant, whether the requester owns it, whether the request is a support workflow, or whether the order is in a state that allows the action.
 That information lives inside the order service and its data store.

-So the gateway can enforce coarse authorization.
-The service must enforce object authorization.

-This is also why "we use an API gateway" is not a satisfying answer to a BOLA finding.
-The question is not whether the request reached an authenticated route.
-The question is whether the subject was authorized for that specific object.

-## Why WAAP is useful but not the source of truth

-WAAP and API security platforms can add real value.

-They help with:

-- API discovery
-- shadow API detection
-- schema validation
-- bot and abuse protection
-- rate limiting
-- injection and protocol attack blocking
-- enumeration detection
-- runtime anomaly detection
-- virtual patching
-- API security telemetry

-For BOLA, a WAAP may detect suspicious behavior such as a user trying many object IDs in sequence.
+WAAP and API security platforms are useful for a different reason.
+They help with API discovery, shadow API detection, schema validation, bot protection, rate limiting, enumeration detection, runtime anomaly detection, virtual patching, and API security telemetry.
+For BOLA, a WAAP may detect suspicious behavior such as a user trying many object IDs in sequence:

 ```text
 GET /orders/1001